ironblocks/hello-firewall-foundry/README.md

 #### Deploy & Setup

-1. Open a new terminal, and start a local development with Anvil by running:
+1. Open a new terminal, and start a local development node with [Anvil](https://book.getfoundry.sh/anvil/) by running:

    ```shell
    anvil